floherent/wasm-service/docs/DEVELOPER.md

 ### Workflow

-A WASM journey can be defined a zip file that's transferred through HTTP and gets saved as assets, which will be later used to compute sparkified calculations.
-A record of that upload process is saved in a csv file for future references and computations.
+The workflow for a WASM journey involves transferring a zip file through HTTP, which is then saved as assets.
+These assets are later utilized to perform sparkified calculations.
+A record of the upload process is stored in a CSV file for future reference and computations.

-Upon an execution request, this WASM will be loaded in memory (*also cached until invalidated*) and become a Spark instance.
-And finally, the given inputs and versionId will be used to run the WASM and the generated output will be returned to a user.
-As user will be submitted several requests, records of those will be saved in a csv file and may be retrieved later as part the API call history.
+When an execution request is made, the WASM file is loaded into memory and *cached until invalidated*, effectively becoming a Spark instance.
+The provided inputs and version ID are used to run the WASM, and the resulting output is returned to the user.
+As the user submits multiple requests, records of those requests are saved in a CSV file, which can be retrieved later as part of the API call history.

 ### Architecture and design

 Under the hood, the service is composed of several layers that are responsible for handling the different aspects of the service:

-- **Application layer**: This layer handles the application logic and communicates with the *infrastructure layer*.
-That is, HTTP requests and responses are processed there as well as some interceptors/filters.
+- **Application layer**: This layer manages the application logic and handles communication with the infrastructure layer.
+It processes HTTP requests and responses, and includes interceptors and filters.
-- **Infrastructure layer**: This layer handles anything related to infrastructure, data persitence and storage system (e.g, file system).
+- **Infrastructure layer**: The infrastructure layer is responsible for managing all aspects related to infrastructure, data persistence, and storage systems.
+  This includes interactions with the file system and other relevant components.
-- **Domain layer**: This layer handles the business logic.
-It includes representations of entity models.
+- **Domain layer**: The domain layer handles the core business logic of the system.
+  It encompasses the representation of entity models and encapsulates the operations and rules specific to the application domain.
-- **Shared layer**: This layer includes commonalities and utilities between the different layers.
+- **Shared layer**: The shared layer contains commonalities and utilities that are shared across different layers of the system.
+It provides reusable components and functionalities to enhance the overall development and maintenance process.

 ### Service roadmap and delivery